 Are students hiding in a classroom, trying to reach 911 on their cell phones, or texting their parents for help?
 If they reach 911, can they safely speak and tell responders where they are?
 Are they moving from one part of the building to another, which can provide valuable information about the location and movement of the threat?
 Has a fire or earthquake trapped some students in one part of the building?

->

-> The Inpixon Indoor Positioning Analytics (IPA) solution can provide that kind of data, dynamically and in near real-time, by detecting and graphically positioning students’ mobile phones and other wireless devices such as tablets and smart watches, items that just about every student carries at virtually all times.
+The Inpixon Indoor Security solution, Inpixon Aware, can provide that kind of data, dynamically and in near real-time, by detecting and graphically positioning students’ mobile phones and other wireless devices such as tablets and smart watches, items that just about every student carries at virtually all times.

->

-> Inpixon’s passive, multi-frequency sensors can provide school authorities and responders with up-to-the-minute information about where students and staff are by positioning the devices they carry on graphical floor plans.
+Inpixon’s passive, multi-frequency sensors can provide school authorities and responders with up-to-the-minute information about where students and staff are by positioning the devices they carry on graphical floor plans.

 Devices detected by the sensors are displayed on the Inpixon Aware software which graphically displays the location of all wireless devices in WiFi, Cellular and Bluetooth bands, as well as other RF devices like active personnel tags on uploaded school floor plans.
 School security personnel can see, virtually in real-time, where students and staff are, and if they are on the move, where they are heading.